-- A. A teacher shall provide professional education services in a nondiscriminatory manner. - B. A teacher shall make reasonable effort to protect the student from conditions harmful to health and safety. - C. In accordance with state and federal laws, a teacher shall disclose confidential information about individuals only when a compelling professional purpose is served or when required by law - D. A teacher shall take reasonable disciplinary action in exercising the authority to provide an atmosphere conducive to learning. - E. A teacher shall not use professional relationships with students, parents, and colleagues to private advantage. - F. A teacher shall delegate authority for teaching responsibilities only to licensed personnel. - G. A teacher shall not deliberately suppress or distort subject matter. - H. A teacher shall not knowingly falsify or misrepresent records or facts relating to that teacher's own qualifications or to other teachers' qualifications. - I. A teacher shall not knowingly make false or malicious statements about students or colleagues. - J. A teacher shall accept a contract for a teaching position that requires licensing only if properly or provisionally licensed for that position.
+- A. A teacher shall provide professional education services in a nondiscriminatory manner. - B. A teacher shall make reasonable effort to protect the student from conditions harmful to health and safety. - C. In accordance with state and federal laws, a teacher shall disclose confidential information about individuals only when a compelling professional purpose is served or when required by law. - D. A teacher shall take reasonable disciplinary action in exercising the authority to provide an atmosphere conducive to learning. - E. A teacher shall not use professional relationships with students, parents, and colleagues to private advantage. - F. A teacher shall delegate authority for teaching responsibilities only to licensed personnel. - G. A teacher shall not deliberately suppress or distort subject matter. - H. A teacher shall not knowingly falsify or misrepresent records or facts relating to that teacher's own qualifications or to other teachers' qualifications. - I. A teacher shall not knowingly make false or malicious statements about students or colleagues. - J. A teacher shall accept a contract for a teaching position that requires licensing only if properly or provisionally licensed for that position.

-Suggested 6-week Secondary Student Teaching Induction Plan
+Suggested 6-Week Elementary Student Teaching Induction Plan

-Subject→ Week↓ edTPA (if required) Prep 1 Section 1 Prep 1 Section 2 Prep 2 Section 1 Prep 2 Section 2 Prep 3 (if applicable) 1 Context for Learning x 2 Task 1 Planning for Instruction and Assessment х х 3 x x x x 4 Task 2 Instructing and Engaging Students in Learning Х х х х х 5 Task 3 Assessing Student Learning х х х х х 6 Completion of edTPA Portfolio х х х х х
+Subject→ Week↓ edTPA (if required) Math or Core Subject #1 Literacy or Core Subject #2 Science, Social Studies, or Core Subject #3 Minor Classes Other 1 Context for Learning x x 2 Task 1 Planning for Instruction and Assessment х х х 3 x x х х 4 Task 2 Instructing and Engaging Students in Learning х х х х х 5 Task 3 Assessing Student Learning х х х х х 6 Completion of edTPA Portfolio х х х х Х